Juan Alvina

-Juan Alvina Bezerra (born 16 February 2003), mostly known as Juan Alvina, sometimes as Juan Bezerra or by the nickname Juan Batata (potato), is a Brazilian professional footballer who plays as a winger for Egyptian Premier League club Zamalek.
+Juan Alvina Bezerra (born 16 February 2003), mostly known as Juan Alvina, sometimes as Juan Bezerra is a Brazilian professional footballer who plays as a winger.

 Career

-Formed in the youth categories of CR Vasco da Gama, where he played for all age groups, Alvina gained prominence for his good performance in scoring goals in the under-19 and under-20 categories.
-After a few games for the professional team, he was traded to FC Oleksandriya at the end of 2023, where he scored his first goal as a professional, against Veres Rivne, and remains there until now.
+Formed in the youth categories of Vasco da Gama, where he played for all age groups, Alvina gained prominence for his good performance in scoring goals in the under-19 and under-20 categories.
+After a few games for the professional team, he was traded to Ukrainian club Oleksandriya at the end of 2023, where he scored his first goal as a professional, against Veres Rivne.

-On 7 August 2025, he signed a 4-year contract with Zamalek SC.
+On 7 August 2025, he signed a four-year contract with Egyptian side Zamalek.